End-to-end-provenance/RDataTracker/JSON-format.md

 }
 ```

-A library node is a node representing a library or package loaded at the time of execution.
+A __library__ node is a node representing a library or package loaded at the time of execution.
 It contains the following fields:
-* name: The name of the loaded library.
+* _name_: The name of the loaded library.
-* version: The version number of the library.
+* _version_: The version number of the library.
-* prov:type: This indicates that this node is a collection.
+* _prov:type_: This indicates that this node is a [collection](https://www.w3.org/TR/2013/REC-prov-dm-20130430/#term-collection).
 This is used in grouping function nodes with their library nodes in the hasMember section.

 ```
 "rdt:l1": {